cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.1.0 - 2019-11-11 =
+* Speeded up page loading and button "Preview"
+* Added filter "Products SKU" to section "Filter by product"
+* Added options for JSON format
+* Added vertical align for cells (PDF format)
+* New tabs "Product items", "Product totals" in section "Setup fields"
+* Order fields can be dragged to section "Products" (JSON/XML formats)
+* Added product field "SKU(parent)"
+* Added fields "Total Shipping","Total Discount","Total Items" for "Summary by customers" mode
+* Support "0" as max # of product columns (calculated based on exported orders)
+* Deleted products are exported by "Summary by products" mode
+* Fixed UI bugs for summary mode
+* New hooks for PDF format
+* Fixed bug - sorting (by order fields) conflicted with filtering by order custom fields

 = 3.0.3 - 2019-08-29 =
 * Fixed CRITICAL bug - export wrong data if user added customer field "First Order Date" or "Last Order Date"